virio-andreyana/data-science-for-esm/data-science-for-esm/13_build_YO_content.md

 In the your own forked repository `owner/data-science-for-energy-system-modelling`, please go to the **Settings** -> **Pages**. in the GitHub Page, go to the Branch section, and change the selection from None to `main`, or any branch other than `gh-pages`.
 Once the branch has been selected, in a manner of minutes a custom

-# GitHub Pages Setup
+# <font color="red">GH Pages Setup</font>

 <figure>
     <a href='https://github.com/open-energy-transition/data-science-for-esm/settings/pages'>
     <img src='https://raw.githubusercontent.com/open-energy-transition/data-science-for-esm/stanford/data-science-for-esm/_images/04_gh_pages-options.png' width='97%'style='vertical-align:middle;border:5px solid goldenrod;margin:30px 30px' />
     </a>
-    <figcaption><font color="red">Clicking</font> on the image above will lead directly to the GH Pages setings menu.</figcaption>
+    <figcaption>[Clicking](https://github.com/open-energy-transition/data-science-for-esm/settings/pages) on the image above will lead directly to the GH Pages setings menu.</figcaption>
 </figure>

-# GH Workflows Deployment
+# <font color="red">GH Workflows Deployment</font>

-`[.github/workflows/deploy.yml][8]` needs specifying which branch of the repo will be used for deployment.
+`.github/workflows/deploy.yml` ([link][8]) needs specifying which branch of the repo will be used for deployment.
 You are free to use any branch, other than the `gh-pages`, keeping in mind that upon the git push command the workflow will be triggered.

 The changes will be published in the specified `github.io` URL.
 There is a short waiting time for